kbarre123/kbarre123.github.io/source/_posts/2014-04-14-first-post.markdown

 This is my first post using Octopress.
 I'm still trying to get the hang of it, *and* I don't know markup well enough at the moment.
 So, let's give it a test-run.
 <!-- more -->

-I chose Octopress because it offers some handy plugins and its use of markdown.
+I chose Octopress because it offers some handy plugins and its use of Github Flavored Markdown (GFM).
 So, let's test it out.

 ## Headers
 Let's start with something easy.